-- By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - Reverse lookup zone-If you are using a DNS reverse lookup zone, then it must be Active Directory integrated.
+- By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - If you are using Double-Take over a WAN and do not have DNS name resolution, you will need to add the host names to the local host file on each server running Double-Take. - Reverse lookup zone-If you are using a DNS reverse lookup zone, then it must be Active Directory integrated.
 Double-Take is unable to determine if this integration exists and therefore cannot warn you during job creation if it doesn't exist. - DNS updates-Some job types allow you to failover Microsoft DNS records so the source server name resolves to the target IP addresses at failover time.
 To be able to set up and failover Microsoft DNS records, your environment must meet the following requirements. - The source and target servers must be in the same domain. - The target must have WMI/DCOM connectivity to any DNS server that you have configured to be updated. - Each server's network adapter must have the DNS suffix defined, and the primary DNS suffix must be the same on the source and target.
 You can set the DNS suffix in the network adapters advanced TCP/IP settings or you can set the DNS suffix on the computer name.
 See the documentation for your specific operating system for details on configuring the DNS suffix. - If you are using a DNS reverse lookup zone, then the forward zone must be Active Directory integrated.
 Double-Take is unable to determine if this integration exists and therefore cannot warn you during job creation if it doesn't exist.
 The zone should be set for secure only updates to allow for DNS record locking.